Printers for Chapman and Hall

 The White Swan Public House on Fetter Lane, London, where Bradbury and Evans' employee George Gifford Beard was the Landlord.
 Photograph taken October 2015

 The next stage was the final print.
-In addition to their much smaller presses, Bradbury and Evans had erected a printing machine designed by Augustus Applegath with the assistance of Thomas Middleton, an engineer from Southwark.
-This enormous, noisy, steam driven machine, stood approximately 13 feet high and 14 feet in length, and was capable of producing 4,200 impressions an hour.
-This single machine had the capacity of 4 presses, with 4 places in which the Pressmen would insert paper, 4 cylinders to carry out the printing, and 4 points at which the printed sheets were delivered to the waiting men.
+In addition to their much smaller presses, Bradbury and Evans had erected a printing machine based on a design by Augustus Applegath assisted by Thomas Middleton, an engineer from Southwark.
+This enormous, noisy, steam driven machine, stood approximately thirteen feet high and fourteen feet in length, and was capable of producing four-thousand two-hundred impressions an hour.
+This single machine had the capacity of four presses, with four places in which the Pressmen would insert paper, four cylinders to carry out the printing, and four points at which the printed sheets were delivered to the waiting men.
 The Superintendent in the Machine Room in the 1840s was George Gifford Beard, who interestingly was also the Landlord of the White Swan public house on Fetter Lane, London, a public house which was much frequented by printers.
-He was kept so busy with his work at Bradbury and Evans' that his wife Mary was left to manage the pub for him!
+He was kept so busy with his work at Bradbury and Evans that his wife Mary was left to manage the pub for him!
 Once printed the damp sheets would be carried through to the Warehouse for processing.
 Warehousemen and Under Warehousemen such as Michael Fitzhenry and Robert Rowen would take the wet papers through to the heated Drying Room, and arrange the papers to dry over lines arranged around the room.
-Pipes in the room would be heated by steam and the pages left to dry for around 12 hours in this well-ventilated but warm environment.
+Pipes in the room would be heated by steam and the pages left to dry for around twelve hours in this well-ventilated but warm environment.
 Once dry the work would be pressed by placing each individual sheet between glazeboards and inserting in a hydraulic press.
 After 'booking' or collation, done by gathering up from a table the separate pages of the work, starting with the last page and working towards the first, the work would be passed on to Book Binders, where it would be stitched and bound into the finished work.
 It is probable that Bradbury and Evans, at least during their early years, did not have their own Bindery.
 In the early 1840s copies of Chambers' Edinburgh Journal that they were printing for the publisher William Somerville Orr were sent for folding to William Thomas Bone and his father, also called William, who were working as Book Binders from 3 Broadway on Ludgate Hill, London.
 The firm of Messrs Bone and Son moved to premises at 76 Fleet Street, the premises at which William Bradbury had had his first London printing office in 1824.
-Bone and Son became one of the larger firms of London Book Binders, at their height employing more than 80 people; in the 1850s Chapman and Hall were using Bone and Son as their Book Binders.
+Bone and Son became one of the larger firms of London Book Binders, at their height employing more than eighty people; in the 1850s Chapman and Hall were using Bone and Son as their Book Binders.
 Bradbury and Evans were chosen by Chapman and Hall to print all of Dickens' early publications from Pickwick Papers in 1836 through to their break with him in 1844.
-In June 1844 Bradbury and Evans took over from Chapman and Hall as publishers for Charles Dickens, a working relationship that was to last for some 14 years until 1858.
+In June 1844 Bradbury and Evans took over from Chapman and Hall as publishers for Charles Dickens, a working relationship that was to last for some fourteen years until 1858.